chooeyboo/password-crack/README.md

 - [x] (4) Able to load dataset of top 10K most common passwords
 > The files `dictionary1.txt`, `dictionary2.txt` and `dictionary3.txt` collectively contain over one million common passwords.

+- [x] (10) Implement brute force password cracking

+> This is done through the `bruteForce` function.
+- [x] (10) Implement dictionary attack password cracking

+> This is done through the dictionaryAttack function.
+- [x] (4) Able to run program via command line with various arguments

+> See above in the "How to Run" section for the command line arguments.
+- [x] (4) Able to add arguments when running program via command line

+> See above in the "How to Run" section for the command line arguments.
+- [x] (5) Implement MD5 password cracking

+> This is done through the `bruteForceMD5Hash` function.
+- [x] (5) Implement Bcrypt password cracking

+> This is done through the `bruteForceBcrypt` function.
+- [x] (5) Implement SHA-256 password cracking

+> This is done through the `bruteForceSHA256Hash` function.
+- [x] (1) README.md with dependencies and commands/arguments to run

+> What you're reading right now!

 ## How it Works